-14.006 BF270 – Bucculatricidae – Bucculatrix frangutella – Buckthorn Tuft – (Goeze, 1783) Adult Micro: CAT 2 – Confusion Species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+14.006 BF270 – Bucculatricidae – Bucculatrix frangutella – Buckthorn Tuft – (Goeze, 1783) Adult Micro: CAT 2 – Can be confused with other species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Black – Uncertain/Unknown – Insufficient Data purple – Leaf Miner